pagkly/Zed/Investopedia3/How Organizational Structures Work.md

 ## Understanding an Organizational Structure

 Businesses of all shapes and sizes use organizational structures heavily.
-They define a specific [hierarchy](https://www.investopedia.com/terms/c/corporate-hierarchy.asp) within an organization.
+They define a specific [[hierarchy]](https://www.investopedia.com/terms/c/corporate-hierarchy.asp) within an organization.
 A successful organizational structure defines each employee's job and how it fits within the overall system.
 Put simply, the organizational structure lays out who does what so the company can meet its objectives.

 This structuring provides a company with a visual representation of how it is shaped and how it can best move forward in achieving its goals.
 Organizational structures are normally illustrated in some sort of chart or diagram like a pyramid, where the most powerful members of the organization sit at the top, while those with the least amount of power are at the bottom.

 Not having a formal structure in place may prove difficult for certain organizations.
 For instance, employees may have difficulty knowing to whom they should report.
 That can lead to uncertainty as to who is responsible for what in the organization.

-Having a structure in place can help with [efficiency](https://www.investopedia.com/terms/e/efficiency.asp) and provide clarity for everyone at every level.
+Having a structure in place can help with [[efficiency]](https://www.investopedia.com/terms/e/efficiency.asp) and provide clarity for everyone at every level.
 That also means each and every department can be more productive, as they are likely to be more focused on energy and time.

 ## Centralized vs. Decentralized Organizational Structures

 An organizational structure is either centralized or decentralized.
 Traditionally, organizations have been structured with centralized leadership and a defined chain of command.
 The military is an organization famous for its highly centralized structure, with a long and specific hierarchy of superiors and subordinates.
 In a centralized organizational system, there are very clear responsibilities for each role, with subordinate roles defaulting to the guidance of their superiors.

-There has been a rise in decentralized organizations, as is the case with many technology [startups](https://www.investopedia.com/terms/s/startup.asp).
+There has been a rise in decentralized organizations, as is the case with many technology [[startups]](https://www.investopedia.com/terms/s/startup.asp).
 This allows companies to remain fast, agile, and adaptable, with almost every employee receiving a high level of personal agency.
 For example, Johnson & Johnson is a company that's known for its decentralized structure.
 As a large company with over 200 business units and brands that function in sometimes very different industries, each operates autonomously.
 Even in decentralized companies, there are still usually built-in hierarchies (such as the chief operating officer operating at a higher level than an entry-level associate).
 However, teams are empowered to make their own decisions and come to the best conclusion without necessarily getting "approval" from up top.

 ## Types of Organizational Structures

 ### Functional Structure

 Four types of common organizational structures are implemented in the real world.
 The first and most common is a functional structure.
-This is also referred to as a [bureaucratic organizational structure](https://www.investopedia.com/terms/b/bureaucracy.asp) and breaks up a company based on the specialization of its workforce.
+This is also referred to as a [[bureaucratic organizational structure]](https://www.investopedia.com/terms/b/bureaucracy.asp) and breaks up a company based on the specialization of its workforce.
 Most small-to-medium-sized businesses implement a functional structure.
 Dividing the firm into departments consisting of marketing, sales, and operations is the act of using a bureaucratic organizational structure.

 ### Divisional or Multidivisional Structure